• Disease Overview

 Causes

 The symptoms of Glut1DS result from decreased glucose transport into the brain.
 Glucose is a simple sugar and is the main source of fuel for brain metabolism.
 The SLC2A1 gene contains instructions for creating (encoding) a protein known as glucose transporter type 1 (Glut1).
-Mutations of the SLC2A1 gene result in lower levels of functional Glut1.
-Without proper levels of Glut1, the body cannot transport sufficient amounts of glucose across the blood-brain barrier and other cell membranes.
+Variants in the SLC2A1 gene result in lower levels of functional Glut1.
+Without proper levels of Glut1, the body cannot transport enough glucose across the blood-brain barrier and other cell membranes.
 The blood-brain barrier basically determines what materials from the blood can enter the brain.
 Without proper levels of glucose, the brain cannot grow and function properly.
 The exact consequences of reduced brain glucose levels and the links to the symptoms of Glut1DS are not fully understood.

 • < Previous section